batrasudhanshu/hospitals-repository/README.md

-# Hospital Finder App
+# Hospital Directory App

 ## Overview

-The Hospital Finder App is a web application that helps users locate hospitals using a public API.
+The Hospital Directory App is a web application that helps users locate hospitals using a public API.
 The application is built with React and TypeScript, powered by Vite for fast builds and optimized development.
 For styling, Tailwind CSS is used to ensure a modern and responsive design.
 Additionally, animations are added to the title for enhanced user experience.

 ## Tech Stack